UW-Macrostrat/macrostrat/map-integration/tiles/README.md

 It initializes tile providers for each scale, and then exposes a single method that accepts a valid scale, a tile object (`{x: 0, y:0, z: 0}`), and a callback function.

+Also checks if `redis` is available, and will update the cache as needed while creating tiles.

 Used in `seeder.js`